 The views of the valley are truly rewarding.
-The top most point of the fort is a huge rock which gives a panoramic view of the lush greens of the Rachakonda reserve forest.
+The topmost point of the fort is a huge rock that gives a panoramic view of the lush greens of the Rachakonda reserve forest.

-The unending scenery accompanied by the thick forests is in itself a marvelous sight!
+The unending scenery accompanied by the thick forests is in itself a marvellous sight!

 Though this trek is said to be far off from Hyderabad, it is truly worth all the time because the roads and the landscapes that you will come across are a treat to the eyes.